 - Waiting: number of keep-alive connections

-Create a monitor.xml file with a <monitor> element to configure how the machine agent will execute the extension.
+Create a monitor.xml file with a <monitor> element to configure how the Machine Agent executes the extension.

 - Continuous means to collect the metrics averaged over time; for example, average CPU usage per minute.
 In continuous execution, the Machine Agent invokes the extension once and the program runs continuously, returning data every 60 seconds.

-- Periodic means to invoke the monitor at a specified frequency.
-In periodic execution the Machine Agent invokes the extension, runs it briefly, and returns the data on the schedule set by the <execution-frequency-in-seconds> element.
+Periodic means to invoke the monitor at a specified frequency.
+In periodic execution, the Machine Agent invokes the extension, runs it briefly, and returns the data on the schedule set by the

 Sample monitor.xml Files